🏠 Awaab's Law 2026:See the compliance equipment guide →

 The aluminium casing is identical in quality to the 30W model: corrosion-resistant, easy to wipe clean, and designed to meet the hygiene standards expected in commercial food environments.
 The unit includes a removable catch tray and pre-installed UV lamps, keeping installation simple and quick.
 Coverage is rated for rooms up to approximately 40 square metres, which is ample for most individual offices, small cafes, sandwich shops, and food preparation rooms.

-At £90, the PlusZap 16W sits at a modest discount to the 30W model.
+The PlusZap 16W is the compact sibling of the 30W model.
 For facilities managers equipping a multi-room site — say, a hotel with kitchens, corridors, and dining areas — the 16W is the logical choice for smaller rooms and office spaces, reserving the more powerful 30W units for larger back-of-house areas.
 Deploying a mix of both models gives you comprehensive coverage without overspending on wattage in rooms that do not need it.

 Pros: